Same-sex marriage in Kentucky: Responses to Obergefell v. Hodges

 As of October 2, 2015, three counties in Kentucky were refusing or had not been confirmed to be ready to issue licenses to same-sex couples.
 Clerks in Whitley and Casey counties claimed that the First Amendment of the U.S. Constitution or Section Five of the Kentucky Constitution protected their religious freedom to refuse to issue licenses to same-sex couples.
 Knott County officials refused to state whether they would issue a license to a same-sex couple, but none had applied to do so.
 The Whitley County clerk claimed technical issues prevented the issuing of licenses, saying licenses would be issued once difficulties were resolved.
 However, reports regarding Whitley County Clerk Kay Schwartz's appearance at a religious rally outside the Kentucky State Capitol on August 22, 2015, shed new light on the reason behind the delay.
 Schwartz claimed that issuing the licenses violated her religious liberty.
 She participated in the event alongside Rowan County's Kim Davis and Casey County's Casey Davis.
 The event was organized by the conservative Christian group, The Family Foundation.

 On April 1, 2016, the Kentucky General Assembly unanimously passed legislation creating a single marriage license form for both same-sex and opposite-sex couples.
 The bill, which had the support of Governor Matt Bevin and Kim Davis, gives a marriage license applicant the option of checking "bride", "groom" or "spouse" beside their name.
 The name of the county clerk does not appear on the license.
 The Kentucky Senate passed an initial version of the bill on March 9, 37–0, but the House amended it on March 26, 97–0.
 Initially, the bill would have created two forms of marriage licenses, one using "bride" and "groom", and the other one using "first party" and "second party".
 The Senate passed the amended version, which created the single marriage form, on April 1 by a unanimous 36–0 vote.
 Governor Bevin signed the bill into law on April 13, 2016, and it took effect on July 14.
 In June 2016, Chris Hartmann, director of the Fairness Campaign, said to his knowledge "there are no counties where marriage licenses are being denied to same-sex couples" in the state.
-On June 22, 2016, when the Washington Blade reach out to Casey Davis' office over the phone, a clerk who works with Davis, replied "yes" when asked if a same-sex couple would be eligible to receive a marriage license in Casey County.
+On June 22, 2016, when the Washington Blade reached out to Casey Davis' office over the phone, a clerk who works with Davis, replied "yes" when asked if a same-sex couple would be eligible to receive a marriage license in Casey County.